rcmdnk/homebrew-file/docs/help.rst

                             Uninstall packages not in the list.
                             Untap packages not in the list.
                             Cleanup cache (brew cleanup)
                             By drault, cleanup runs as dry-run.
+                            If you want to enforce cleanup, use '-C' option. clean_non_request   or --clean_non_request.
+                            Uninstall packages which were installed as dependencies but parent packages of which were already uninstalled.
+                            By drault, cleanup runs as dry-run.
                             If you want to enforce cleanup, use '-C' option. update              or -u/--update